-For the fiscal year ended June 30, 2015, \$8,192 of expenditures were capitalized and recorded as assets of the District.
+For the fiscal year ended June 30, 2015, \$102,007 of expenditures were capitalized and recorded as assets of the District.
 These additions to the District's capital assets will be depreciated over time as explained above.

-The net effect of the new capital assets, the current year's depreciation and current year disposal of capital assets is a decrease to capital assets in the amount of \$298,875 for the fiscal year ended June 30, 2015.
-A decrease to net capital assets is a reduction in net position.
+The net effect of the new capital assets, the current year's depreciation and current year disposal of capital assets is a decrease to capital assets in the amount of \$324,856 for the fiscal year ended June 30, 2015.